Quartz clocks and watches

 and you can find it in sand and most types of rock.

-Perhaps the most interesting thing about quartz is that it is piezoelectric.
+Perhaps the most interesting thing about quartz is that it's piezoelectric.

 That means if you squeeze a quartz crystal, it generates a tiny

-electric current.
-The opposite is also true: if you pass electricity
+electric voltage.
+The opposite is also true: if you apply a voltage to

 Inside a quartz clock or watch, the battery sends electricity to the